It’s Simple to Transfer to Lackawanna

 Credit earned at foreign institutions must be evaluated by a professional transcript evaluation service before transfer credit will be reviewed.

-AP and CLEP exams will be reviewed for possible transfer credit once the Registrar’s office receives an official score report directly from College Board.
+AP and CLEP exams will be reviewed for possible transfer credit once the registrar’s office receives an official score report directly from the College Board.
 A score of “3” or higher is necessary to receive advanced placement at Lackawanna College.